-The Guesthouse will primarily serve the Kajiado Childcare Center (KCC), HEGLA Maasai Girls Rescue Center (HELGA), as well as the many volunteers who will pass through its doors.
+The Guesthouse primarily serves the Kajiado Childcare Center (KCC), HELGA Maasai Girls Rescue Center (HELGA), as well as the many volunteers who will pass through its doors.
 KCC is an organization that exists to rehabilitate, educate and empower children with disabilities so that they may gain self-reliance and dignity, and may reach their full potential in life.
 KCC was founded in 1979, and since its inception the center has treated and rehabilitated over 2000 physically disabled children in need.
 HELGA provides safety and education to girls escaping early forced marriage and other difficult circumstances.
 The director, Priscilla, has been running the center for over 25 years and is currently helping 52 girls continue their education and escape early forced marriage.
-Both centers touch hundreds of individual lives each year, and are strong advocates building a safer, stronger and more inclusive society; read below to meet a few of these individuals.
+Both centers touch hundreds of lives each year, and are strong advocates for building a safer, stronger and more inclusive society; read below to meet a few of these individuals.

 Karen is one of the girls currently living at HELGA’s rescue center.
 After her mother died when she was very young, she was put under the care of one of her stepmothers.
 When she was six years old, her stepmother withdrew her from school so that she could take care of the younger children in the household.
 Karen missed school dearly and feared that like many other girls in the community, she would be forced to undergo female genital mutilation (FGM) and marry a much older man.